-- All private access roads, driveways, and turn-arounds are the responsibility of the owner(s) of record and shall be maintained to ensure the fire department safe and expedient passage at all times. - The driveway shall be thereafter maintained to these standards at all times. - All culverts and crossings shall be certified by a registered engineer, have a minimum capacity of 25 tons with a Caltrans H-20 loading standard (with the exception of the proposed pedestrian crossing). - 7.
-Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
+- The driveway shall be thereafter maintained to these standards at all times. - All culverts and crossings shall be certified by a registered engineer, have a minimum capacity of 25 tons with a Caltrans H-20 loading standard (with the exception of the proposed pedestrian crossing). - Make a significant contribution to a 7. cumulative reduction of landfill capacity or ability to properly dispose of refuse?